 In line with our principles, our focus has been on ensuring that we can continue to provide our clients with the highest levels of advice and service throughout the lockdown whilst prioritising the health of our people and the nation.
-With a strong contingency plan in place, we closed our office and moved to virtual working immediately the Prime Minister advised all businesses that could, to do so, on Monday, 16th March and have been supporting our staff in working from home since then.
+With a strong contingency plan in place, we closed our office and moved to virtual working immediately when the Prime Minister advised all businesses that could, to do so, on Monday, 16th March and have been supporting our staff in working from home since then.
 We’re about to be back, though, with our office opening one day a week for 'Wellness Wednesdays'.

-To ensure our clients continue to receive the highest quality of service and to preserve as much of the earnings of our people as we can, we have taken a number of measures.
-All staff have agreed to salary reductions ranging from 25% for our co-founders to 2% for junior staff.
-We are judiciously using the Government’s Coronavirus Job Retention Scheme and have also utilised the opportunity to defer taxation payments.
-Our shareholders will not be receiving the equivalent of dividends (we are a partnership) in 2020 or 2021.
+To ensure our clients continue to receive the highest quality of service and to preserve as much of the earnings of our people as we can, we have taken a number of measures to date.
+We utilised the opportunity to defer taxation payments and at the height of the pandemic, all staff have agreed to temporary salary reductions – now all reset to pre-coronavirus levels.

-In the United States, our partly owned subsidiary, Lansons Intermarket, is utilising the US Government’s Paycheck Protection Program to achieve similar objectives.
+In the United States, our subsidiary, Lansons Intermarket, is utilising the US Government’s Paycheck Protection Program to navigate this difficult period.

-While Lansons is unlikely to make a profit this year, for most of our 31 years in business we have done so.
+While Lansons experienced a difficult period in the first half of 2020, for most of our 31 years in business we have been profitable.
 During the whole of this time we have donated at least 1% of profits to charitable causes, as well as championing diversity and inclusion and undertaking pro-bono work.

-This year, to live our values and help the national effort, our co-founders Clare Parsons and Tony Langham have, on behalf of Lansons, donated a significant sum to the Barts Charity which includes the NHS hospital in our beloved Smithfield home of 30 years.
-Clare and Tony are making further donations on behalf of Lansons through this year to charities and organisations in the arts and leisure sectors, during a time when their revenues have reduced to near zero.
+Clare and Tony are continuing to make further donations on behalf of Lansons throughout this time to charities and organisations in the arts and leisure sectors, during a time when their revenues have significantly reduced.
 Communication and dialogue is our business and we are long term supporters of the industry that makes the UK one of the world’s cultural leaders.
-We fear that many of our great arts institutions may not survive a prolonged lockdown.
+We fear that many of our great arts institutions may not survive the on-going lockdowns.

 By this set of policies and behaviours we hope that we are playing our part to help the UK defeat the coronavirus and return to a functioning economy and thriving arts sector.